Hua Yue Xin Yi Liu He Ba Fa or Water Boxing

-Legendary story has it that a Taoist sage known as Chen Tuan (Chen Xi Yi) who developed Liu He Ba Fa (pictured left).
+A legendary story has it that a Taoist sage known as Chen Tuan (Chen Xi Yi) who developed Liu He Ba Fa.
 He was a true “immortal” retiring for life to Hua Shan where he stayed without having actually taught the style to anyone.
 Generations later one Li Dong Feng, having heard about the Taoist Immortal, found Chen’s cave and in it the manuscripts outlining the method of LHBF.
 After years of studying and practicing the secrets contained in the writings he began to teach his own students.

 By now the style had become complex and varied.
 Among its components was the Water Boxing hand set of 64 movements, the Dragon/Tiger in Combat, the Jade and River Sword, the wooden ball, the staff and a form of partner training like Push Hands.